This page was last updated by Bernard Preston on 9th December, 2018.

 Warm a large heavy bottomed skillet on low heat, add the olive oil, garlic, jalapeno, a few slithers of lime zest and the chunk of fatty fish, and saute for a minute or two.

-Toss in the sliced olives, kale and lime juice and a tablespoon of water and turn up the heat for a few minutes, with the lid on.
+Toss in the sliced olives, kale and lime pulp and juice and a tablespoon of water and turn up the heat for a few minutes, with the lid on.

 Add the chickpeas and tomatoes and, depending on whether you want a hot dish or a salad, heat for another couple minutes.